 Orange & Lemon chicken traybake – Foodie Quine

 Crispy Stuffed Chicken Thighs with Spring Vegetables

-- 4 large boned out chicken thighs with skin on
+- 4 Chicken thighs with skin on boned out

 - 50 g breadcrumbs